waynodiablo/Oystercard/battle_ships_web/battle_ships_web_rspec.md

 The first thing we have to do is to setup our project so that it's ready for us to start working on it.

 Last week you created a playable battleships game for the terminal.
-You separated the logic of the game from the view ( _how the game is presented to the players_ ), making it modifiable in terms of what interface it is played through, e.g. terminal, web, desktop app etc.  **If you were unable to separate your game logic from your view logic here are some versions of a battleships game engine you can use as an alternative.**:
+You separated the logic of the game from the view ( _how the game is presented to the players_ ), making it modifiable in terms of what interface it is played through, e.g. terminal, web, desktop app etc.  **If you were unable to complete your game logic or separate your game logic from your view logic, here are some versions of a battleships game engine you can use as an alternative:**

 * [Steve's BattleShips](https://github.com/makersacademy/battle_ships_september)
 * [Tansaku's BattleShips](https://github.com/tansaku/battleships_mvp_sequence)